katiekeel/capstone-backend/README.md

 2. sends a background worker to broadcast the new data over the ActionCable socket
 3. tells ActionCable to broadcast the new data when there are sufficient resources (usually instantaneously).

+The data stream can also be accessed by the normal api/v1/etc. system.
+The current frontend implements this method.

 ## Contributing

 Potential areas of help: